Pumpkin + Oats = The Simplest Healthy Dog Treat You’ll Ever Bake

 How to Make These Beauties

-Preheat your oven to 375°F and grease a standard 12-cup muffin tin — I use a Wilton pan just like the one in the photo and it gives that perfect edge every single time.
+Preheat your oven to 375°F. Grease a 12-cup muffin tin.
+I use this Wilton pan just like the one in the photo, and it gives me that perfect edge every time.

-Whisk together your flour, oats, baking soda, baking powder, pumpkin pie spice, cinnamon, and salt in a large bowl.
-In a separate bowl, beat together the pumpkin puree, brown sugar, eggs, oil, and vanilla until everything is smooth and combined.
-Pour the wet ingredients into the dry and fold them together — stop the moment you don’t see dry streaks anymore.
-Overmixing is what makes muffins tough and dense, so seriously, just stop.
+Combine the flour, oats, baking soda, baking powder, pumpkin pie spice, cinnamon, and salt in a large bowl.
+In another bowl, beat together the pumpkin puree, brown sugar, eggs, oil, and vanilla until smooth and combined.
+Pour the wet ingredients into the dry and fold them just until they’re combined, stopping as soon as the dry ingredients are just no longer visible.
+Overmixing your muffins is what makes them tough, so take it easy!

-Scoop the batter into your muffin tin, filling each cup about ¾ full.
-Now mix together your extra oats and chopped walnuts, then press a generous handful on top of each muffin before baking.
-That crunchy oat-nut crust on the outside is what makes these look like they came from a fancy bakery.
-Bake for 18–22 minutes until a toothpick comes out clean.
+Scoop the batter into your muffin tin filling each cup about ¾ full.
+In a small bowl, mix your extra oats and chopped walnuts together, and then press a generous handful on top of each muffin.
+The crunchy oat-nut crust on the outside is what makes these look like they are from a fancy bakery.
+Bake for 18-22 minutes until a toothpick comes out clean.

-Pipe or spoon a dollop of frosting right in the center of each muffin.
-That centered swirl is the whole look.
+Pipe or spoon a dollop of frosting right in the center of each muffin, then swirl the frosting around in the center.

 Prep Time: 15 minutes | Cook Time: 22 minutes | Serving Size: 12 muffins

-These muffins use the pumpkin puree to keep everything moist without extra butter, which means they stay soft for days — that feature keeps them fresh longer, so you’re actually getting more out of one bake.
-And the oat crust on the outside gives you that little crunch that makes every bite interesting.
+These muffins use the pumpkin puree to keep them moist without using extra butter so they stay soft for days!
+This is another “fresh baked” feature that keeps me interested and eating muffins for days!
+The oat crust on the outside gives you that little crunch that makes each bite interesting.

 Store leftovers in an airtight container in the fridge for up to 4 days.
-Pull them out about 20 minutes before eating — room temperature frosting hits different than cold frosting straight from the fridge.
+For best taste, remove frosting from the fridge about 20 minutes before you plan to eat it, so it will be at room temperature.

 📸 Photo credit: Instagram @platedcravings